yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 Newcomer [rschlaikjer](https://github.com/rschlaikjer), I hope I pronounced that right, has been digging deep into the texture cache, trying to figure out why a simple visual novel like `Tsukihime -A Piece of Blue Glass Moon-` would stutter when changing scenes.
 Maybe it’s because the game is too emotional for the emulator to handle.

 The culprit was a missing reference operator when capturing the GPU page table, which caused the table to be copied over and over again thousands of times per second.
-That would make anyone stutter, let alone an emulator. {{< gh-hovercard “9988” “Converting” >}} the capture to a reference solved the issue, and it might also fix similar problems in other games.
+That would make anyone stutter, let alone an emulator. {{< gh-hovercard "9988" "Converting" >}} the capture to a reference solved the issue, and it might also fix similar problems in other games.

 We’re glad rschlaikjer caught this bug before it got out of hand.
 We don’t want to end up like [that chair](https://youtu.be/NPVRBa-VSMg).